 So how do you keep your WordPress site happy and healthy?
 The answer is simple: regular site maintenance.

-We know.
 It’s not a sexy answer.
 But it’s the truth.

 Hackers wouldn’t target my site